 - 4.1 Applicable themes: Prevent, Pursue, Protect. - 4.2 The Council is committed to the investigation of all instances, attempts or suspected fraud committed by officers, councillors, consultants, suppliers and other third parties; and for the recovery of funds and assets lost through fraud. - 4.3 The Council's Financial Regulations require all suspected financial irregularities to be reported so that an investigation of the allegations can be undertaken most likely but not exclusively by Internal Audit.
-The Council's internal audit service is provided by external contractors, the Southern Internal Audit Partnership (SIAP). - 4.4 The Council works with Reigate and Banstead Borough Council (RBBC) to investigate, primarily, Housing related frauds.
-For these potential frauds, RBBC's fraud investigation team undertake investigate on Epsom and Ewell Borough Council's behalf. - 4.5 Using one of these methods to report a suspected fraud ensures that: - Suspected cases are investigated promptly and properly. - There is a clear process for responding to the fraud. - There is a standardised process. - Individuals and the Council are protected. - 4.6 The Head of Policy and Corporate Resources, in conjunction with the Chief Executive, and/or the Chief Financial Officer, with advice from the Chief Internal Auditor, will decide on the type and course of action to take and, if appropriate, will make the decision to report a situation to the Police.
-Depending upon the nature of the case, criminal action or disciplinary action could be taken concurrently. - 4.7 The Council works with the Department of Work & Pensions in its commitment to prevent and detect benefit offences.
+The Council's internal audit service is provided by external contractors, the Southern Internal Audit Partnership (SIAP).
+Therefore, suspected fraud can be reported to the Chief Internal Auditor, whose details can be found in Section 5.19 of this document, and the Head of Policy and Corporate Resources. - 4.4 Using one of these methods to report a suspected fraud ensures that: - Suspected cases are investigated promptly and properly. - There is a clear process for responding to the fraud. - There is a standardised process. - Individuals and the Council are protected. - 4.5 The Head of Policy and Corporate Resources, in conjunction with the Chief Executive, and/or the Chief Financial Officer, with advice from the Chief Internal Auditor, will decide on the type and course of action to take and, if appropriate, will make the decision to report a situation to the Police.
+Depending upon the nature of the case, criminal action or disciplinary action could be taken concurrently. - 4.6 The Council works with the Department of Work & Pensions in its commitment to prevent and detect benefit offences.
 Welfare benefit fraud is now investigated by a single fraud investigation service based within the Department of Work & Pensions.
-A suspected fraud can be reported online directly to the Department for Work and Pensions Fraud and Error Service,3 on 0800 854440 or by writing to the following address:
+A suspected fraud can be reported online directly to the Department for Work and Pensions Fraud and Error Service, on 0800 854440 or by writing to the following address:

-National Benefit Fraud Hotline Mail Handling Site A Wolverhampton WV98 2BP
+National Benefit Fraud Hotline Mail Handling Site A WV98 2BP

-- 4.8 The Council's External Auditors also have the power to request or carry out an investigation into fraud and corruption. - 4.9 The Fraud Act 2006 has created a new offence of fraud which can be used to prosecute certain offences.
+- 4.7 The Council's External Auditors also have the power to request or carry out an investigation into fraud and corruption. - 4.8 The Fraud Act 2006 has created a new offence of fraud which can be used to prosecute certain offences.